dvkramer/satya-nadella-companion/README.md

 ## Overview
-This is the **Satya Nadella Companion for Windows**.
+Welcome to the **Satya Nadella Companion for Windows**!
 This program brings the steady presence of Microsoft’s CEO directly to your desktop.
 Satya will walk back and forth at the bottom of your screen, offering a calming, no-nonsense vibe to your workflow.

 ## Features
 - **Satya Nadella** walks back and forth across your screen.